Fire Island Gay Travel

 If you are unsure which train, just ask someone near you.
 Most likely you’ll be following the crowd if traveling during a popular time.

 Upon arrival at the Sayville LIRR train station, follow everyone toward the white mini-buses.
 These will shuttle you to the ferry in about seven minutes.
 Be prepare to cram in on busy summer times!

 Ferry Service to Fire Island Pines

-Upon arrival at the ferry terminal, look for signs for either The Pines or Cherry Grove.
+Once you’re at the ferry terminal, look for signs for either The Pines or Cherry Grove.
 There is a separate ferry for each neighborhood.
-The boat ride is roughly 20 minutes and is quite enjoyable!
+The boat ride is roughly 20 minutes and quite enjoyable!
 These boats have open-air top seating decks where everyone gets comfortable in the summer sun.

 It’s best to know your ferry departure time beforehand, so you can make sure your LIRR train arrival synchronizes well with your ferry departure.
 Here is the official Fire Island Sayville Ferry Service Schedule for Fire Island Pines.
 Note that Cherry Grove service is a separate schedule.

 During busy times, especially in summer, ferries to Fire Island will typically depart shortly after a a train arrival, making the trip seamless.
 But during off-season, you should definitely check ahead to avoid waiting around unnecessarily.

 Voila!
 You’ve made it to Fire Island.
 From the ferry drop-off point you will walk to your rental.
 Also, surprise!
 There are no cars on the island.
 The maze of boardwalks makes Fire Island even more majestic.
 It’s also one more reason to pack on the lighter side.

 Stroll the wide-open beaches, find a pool party and get ready for Tea!
 If your house does not have a pool, take advantage of the communal pool right in the harbor, completely free to use.
 You can grab a drink at the pool bar and relax after your journey.